 All of this in just 7 days, with no agenda.

-Just a group of visionaries committed to making a positive dent in the world who trusted in us.
+Just a group of entrepreneurs and visionaries committed to making a positive dent in the world who trusted in us.
 Those that, like us, understand that there’s no professional development without personal development.

-Thank you Alptitude USA for reminding me of the power of people and the importance of space.
+Thank you Alptitude for reminding me of the power of people and the importance of space.